nginxinc/nginx-azure-workshops/labs/lab3/readme.md

    **NOTE:**  If you do not have a license, you can request a 30-day Trial key from [here](https://www.nginx.com/free-trial-connectivity-stack-kubernetes/).
    An email will arrive in your Inbox in a few minutes, with links to download the license files.

-   However, for this workshop, a Trial License will be provided to you, so you can pull and run the Nginx Plus Commercial version of the Ingress Controller.
+   However, for this workshop, **a Trial License will be provided to you**, so you can pull and run the Nginx Plus Commercial version of the Ingress Controller.
 This is NOT the same Ingress Controller provided by the Kubernetes Community.
-(If you are unsure which Ingress Controller you are using in your other Kubernetes environments, you can find a link to the Blog from Nginx that explains the differences).
+(If you are unsure which Ingress Controller you are using in your other Kubernetes environments, you can find a link to the Blog from Nginx that explains the differences in the References Section).

 1. Once your Workshop Instructor has provided the JWT file, follow these instructions to create a Kubernetes Secret named `regcred`, of type `docker-registry`.
-You will need to create the Secret in both of your AKS clusters.

 1. Copy the `nginx-repo.jwt` file provided in the `/labs/lab3` directory within your cloned workshop repository.